reubenharry/physics/docs/maths/groups.md

 To see this, note that for every real number $r$, there is a function $f_r(x) = x+r$.

-todo: the isomorphism between numbers and functions
+: the isomorphism between numbers and functions

 $\mathbb{R}$ forms a group, in the sense that elements of the group are functions $f_n : \mathbb{R}\to \mathbb{R}$, where $f_n(x) = x+n$.
 As we see, $n \in \mathbb{R}$ labels these functions, with $f_n(e)=n+e = n$.